ghifaripg/pmm/README.md

 1. Export `admin_web.sql` into your MySQL database
 2. Copy `.env.example` and rename it to `.env`
 3. Run `npm install` and `composer install`
-4. Run `php artisan migrate`
-5. Start the server with `php artisan serve`
+4. Start the server with `php artisan serve`

 ### ⚙️ Vendor Used
 1. Maatwebsite Excel